 10. Use Split Screen

-Dividing the separating line between the two apps lets you make them smaller or larger, which can come in handy for keeping an eye on live information such as sports scores at one end while being productive on the other.
+Dividing the separating line between the two apps lets you make them smaller or larger, though not by much.
+However, this can come in handy for keeping an eye on live information such as sports scores at one end while being productive on the other.

 11. Quickly import with Image Capture